jlmucb/cloudproxy/go/apps/simple_http_server/README.md

 - `run.sh`: Script to compile and run the application.

-- `server.go`: Code for a simple HTTP server.
+- `server.go`: Code for a simple HTTP server using Tao.

 Running the example